nishantnayar/prefect-trading/docs/testing.md

 - **Cause**: Improper pytest-asyncio configuration
 - **Solution**: Ensure `pytest.ini` has `--asyncio-mode=strict` and tests use proper async decorators

+#### Tests not running
+- **Cause**: pytest not installed or test directory doesn't exist
+- **Solution**: Ensure pytest is installed and the test directory exists

+#### No coverage data
+- **Cause**: pytest-cov not installed or tests not generating coverage
+- **Solution**: Check that pytest-cov is installed and tests are generating coverage

+#### Timeout errors
+- **Cause**: Large test suites may need longer timeout settings
+- **Solution**: Increase timeout settings for large test suites

+#### Import errors
+- **Cause**: Missing required dependencies
+- **Solution**: Ensure all required dependencies are installed

 ### Debug Steps
 1. Check if `build/coverage.json` exists and is readable
 2. Verify test execution completed successfully
 3. Review console logs for parsing errors
 4. Validate JSON structure manually if needed
+5. Check the "📝 Logs" tab for detailed error information
+6. View the "📋 Raw Data" tab for complete JSON output
+7. Run tests manually from the command line to verify they work
+8. Check the browser console for any JavaScript errors

 ## MLflow Integration Testing